nathankot/bashi/README.md

 - The Bashi API server.
-- The OSX app 'assist', which serves as an example client implementation, as well as a usable product (albeit it needs some more work!)
+- The OSX app 'assist', which serves as an example client implementation, as well as a usable product

 Examples of the assist OSX app in action: